LearnLib/ralib/README.md

 RALib is a library for active learning algorithms for register automata (a form of extended finite state machines).
 RALib is licensed under the [*Apache License, Version 2.0*][2].

 RALib is developed as an extension to [*LearnLib*][1].
+It currently implements the following algorithms for learning register automata:

+1. The _SL* algorithm_
-It implements the SL* algorithm presented in 	Sofia Cassel, Falk Howar, Bengt Jonsson, Bernhard Steffen: Learning Extended Finite State Machines.
-SEFM 2014: 250-264.
+   by Sofia Cassel, Falk Howar, Bengt Jonsson, and Bernhard Steffen, presented in the paper [Learning Extended Finite State Machines][3], Software Engineering and Formal Methods (SEFM 2014), pp 250-264.

+2. The _SLλ algorithm_
+   by Simon Dierl, Paul Fiterau-Brostean, Falk Howar, Bengt Jonsson, Konstantinos Sagonas, and Fredrik Tåquist, presented in the paper [Scalable Tree-based Register Automata Learning][4], Tools and Algorithms for the Construction and Analysis of Systems (TACAS 2024).

 Installation